raygj/consul-content/docker/readme.md

 ### MySQL Container

-- the dirs and files already exist from the Node Container step, but here are the commands and files if you want to make any changes
+- the dirs and files already exist from the [NodeJS Container](https://github.com/raygj/consul-content/tree/master/docker#nodejs-container) step
+- here are the commands and files if you want to make any changes, if not skip ahead to [Consul Container](https://github.com/raygj/consul-content/tree/master/docker#consul-agent-container)

 1. creating directory and files

-`cd ~/docker/`
+`mkdir ~/docker`

 `wget https://github.com/raygj/consul-content/archive/master.zip`